marinmaslov/TicTacToe/README.md

-# Tic Tac Toe in React.js
+# Easy Tic Tac Toe in React.js

+A live version 🚀 of the app can be found here: https://easy-tic-tac-toe.netlify.app